Tags

 Whether you’ve tried using the likes of ChatGPT and Bard or not, it’s undeniable that businesses are already looking to generative AI as a way to improve their customer support, sales, and marketing campaigns.

 Working at Dialpad, an AI company itself, my team has a front-row seat to a ton of exciting use cases for generative AI.
-In this blog, we’ll look at some of the most exciting generative AI examples from real-world businesses today, from healthcare to banking to—of course, contact centers.
+In this blog, we’ll look at some of the most exciting generative AI examples from real-world businesses today, from healthcare to banking to—of course, contact centres.

 What is generative AI?